OathPros/COMP3/source/feedback/tooltips.rst

   * - Fullscreen
     - Show the current image in fullscreen mode

-When showing tooltips for controls that already have labels, avoid repeating the control label and try to provide useful supplementary information.
+When showing tooltips for controls that already have labels, avoid repeating the control label and try to provide useful supplementary information, or rephrase the existing label.
 For example:

 .. list-table::
   :widths: 30 70
   :header-rows: 1

   * - Button Label
-    - Tooltip Label
+    - Tooltip
   * - Open...
     - Select a File
   * - Add user...